Overview

 Teacher Education Programs: Bachelor of Science in Education Degree

-Early Childhood-Elementary Education (with optional Special Education Concentration), Middle Grades Education, Secondary Education, Special Education, and Career and Technical Education
+Early and Elementary Education (with optional Special Education Concentration), Middle Grades Education, Secondary Education, Special Education, and Career and Technical Education

 Areas of Certification within the College of Education and Human Development1